leereilly/csi/README.md

 # Usage

-There's built-in support for 2-6 digits NAICS codes and 2-4 digit SIC codes, so you can look them up like this:
+You can look up 2-6 digits NAICS codes and 2-4 digit SIC codes. **Pleaes note:** If you *ever* cast the String codes to Integers, you're gonna have a bad time.
+SIC code 011 is `011` as a String and `11` as an Integer.
+The more you know :dizzy:

 ```ruby